FedejGon/pyCC.id/paper/paper.md

 * **Black-Box Neural ODEs**: Standard Neural ODE packages learn the entire derivative function $\mathbf{F}$ as a single, monolithic neural network. `pyCC.id` employs a "grey-box" approach, using `PyTorch` [@Paszke2019pytorch] to model only the specific, interpretable 1D components $\{\mathbf{f}\}$ within a user-defined physical structure $\mathbf{G}$, making the resulting model inherently interpretable.

+* **Physics-Informed Neural Networks** (PINNs)[@Raissi2019] represent a powerful approach to simulate systems (e.g., PDEs), and the incorporation of constraints into the loss function during the neural network training.
+While excellent for solving or parameterizing known or partially-known governing equations, they are typically less suited for the explicit discovery of the functional form of complex, coupled system components, which often remains a black-box function within the network itself.

 # Formalism